 Get your pet physical therapy

-Though there is no cure for dog or cat arthritis, you can help your pet manage their pain in the winter months, as well as year round.
-Keep your pet warm and active, and provide them with sweaters and comfortable bedding.
-You may also consider putting them on medication or getting them physical therapy.
-Remember to always call the veterinarian if you think your pet is not reacting well to treatment or needs additional care.
+Though there is no cure for your arthritic pet, you can help your dog or cat manage their pain in the winter months, as well as year round.
+Keep your pet warm and active and at a healthy weight.
+Putting on extra weight puts more pressure on already achy joints.
+During the cold winter months, provide them with sweaters and comfortable bedding.
+You may also consider treating your dog's arthritis with medication, for pain relief, supplements, or getting them physical therapy.
+Remember to always call the veterinarian if you think your pet is not reacting well to the treatment plan or needs additional care.

 - AKC: How Joint Supplements Help Dogs with Arthritis